Skip to content

 “Pugsley Addams (Isaac Ordonez) worried about Gomez,” Wednesday, “You Reap What You Woe,” directed by Gandja Monteiro, 2022, (Netflix)

 Unlike the Pugsley Addams we know, this version isn’t following in Wednesday’s footsteps with a litany of contraptions and means to cause a stir.
-Pugsley is more normal and vulnerable, and while he has a place in Wednesday’s heart, he also is a reminder of what led to her needing to be monotone and drain herself of emotions as much as possible.
+Pugsley is more normal and vulnerable, and while he has a place in Wednesday’s heart, he is also a reminder of what led to her needing to be monotone and drain herself of emotions as much as possible.

 Additional Information